-Though text messaging while driving is illegal in most states, like Alabama and Mississippi, it continues to be a common occurrence.
+Though text messaging while driving is illegal in most states, like Alabama, it continues to be a common occurrence.
 Likewise, though truck drivers are subject to fines under federal law for using their cellphones while driving, many of them use their cellphones or dispatch radios while on the road.
 The use of a cellphone or even a radio can lead to truck accidents due to distracted driving.

 Drivers often underestimate the damage that can be done by distracted driving.
 Many people think there is no harm in looking down at their phones for one second, but the reality is that a vehicle can cover a lot of ground during that time.
 For instance, even at 30 miles per hour, a car would travel 45 feet in one second.
 For a large truck, which takes longer to stop, there is an even higher risk that one second of distracted driving could lead to a collision.